-TMI-Alert ("TMIA) notified TMI-2 Solutions that the organization will not be participating in the Community Advisory Panel.
-TMIA advocated for a truly independent advisory panel modeled on the community-based Advisory Panel created after the TMI-2 accident.
+TMI-Alert ("TMIA) advocated before the Nuclear Regulatory Commission ("NRC") for a truly independent advisory panel modeled on the community-based pAdvisory Panel created after the TMI-2 accident.

-Eric Epstein, Chairman of ("TMIA") stated, "After thoughtful discussion, TMIA decided not to serve on the TMI Community Advisory Panel.
-This entity is a corporate extension of TMI-2 Solutions, which funds, manages, and staffs the panel."
+Eric Epstein, Chairman of TMI-Alert stated, "After thoughtful discussion, we decided not to serve on the panel.
+This entity is an extension of the company, which funds, manages and staffs the panel This is a pronuclear creation that proposes to turn Three Mile Island into a high-level radioactive waste."

 Mr. Epstein noted that the NRC license transfer docket is open.
-TMIA filed an Appeal with the NRC on March 19, 2021.
-The NRC has given the parties associated with the proposed TMI-2 license transfer until April 12, 2021 to respond to TMIA's argument that the action violates the Clean Water Act.
+He said, "Convening a meeting is arrogant and premature."
+The NRC has given the parties associated with the proposed license transfer until April 12, 2021 to respond to TMIA's claims that transfer violates the Clean Water Act.

-On February 16, 2021, TMIA notified the Department of Environmental Protection, the Nuclear Regulatory Commission, and the Susquehanna River Basin Commission that the Three Mile Island Unit-2 license transfer from FirstEnergy to TMI-2 Solutions violated the Environmental Protection Agency's, Clean Water Act ("CWA") Section, 401 Certification Rule.
+On February 16, 2021, TMIA notified the Department of Environmental Protection, the Nuclear Regulatory Commission, and the Susquehanna River Basin Commission ("SRBC") that the Three Mile Island Unit-2 that the license transfer from FirstEnergy to TMI-2 Solutions violated the Environmental Protection Agency's, Clean Water Act Section, 401 Certification Rule.